bnossum/midgetv/README.md

 ### Future plans, in order of priority
  - Consolidate.
 Increase coverage on module tests in directory [tst](work/tst).
  - Production of a monolithic source file to ease integration of `midgetv` into projects.
+ - There is more to compliance than passing the compliance tests.
+More work to ensure compliance with RV32I (version 2.1), with standard extensions M, C, Zicsr and Zifence (all version 2.0).
  - Restructure the directory-tree - it is way to complex now.
  - Test on external interrupts, no work has been done here for a long time.
  - Test on nested interrupts/exceptions, errors are expected to be found